Callidon/bloom-filters/README.md

 **Reference:** Fan, B., Andersen, D. G., Kaminsky, M., & Mitzenmacher, M. D. (2014, December). *Cuckoo filter: Practically better than bloom.* In Proceedings of the 10th ACM International on Conference on emerging Networking Experiments and Technologies (pp. 75-88).
 ACM.
 ([Full text article](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf))

+**Important**: The error rate can go up to 1.10^-18 = (0.000000000000000001).
+After this, You will get an error saying that the fingerprint length is higher than the hash length.

 ```javascript
 const { CuckooFilter } = require('bloom-filters')